keboola/website/_solutions/solutions.md

   - name: OUT OF STOCK REPORTS IN 7 DAYS
     desc: Pietro Filipi has gone from bunch of odl IT systems to company wide out off stock reports in 7days!
 Increasing profitability by tens of percent!
-  - name: Going beyond traditional dwh - enabling citizen users
+  - name: GOING BEYOND TRADITIONAL DWH - ENABLING CITIZEN USERS
     desc: "MallGroup Europa’s leading retail in 6 countries has enabled analytics through Keboola to all departments from logistics to customer success and marketing within two months. \n"